pnp/pnpcore/docs/using-the-sdk/basics-getdate-paging.md

 `GetPagedAsync(filter, pageSize, expression)` | Loads the first page of a given size with a filter scoping down the pages to request.
 Optionally an expression can be specified to only return the properties you need
 `GetPagedAsync(pageSize, expression)` | Loads the first page of a given size.
 Optionally an expression can be specified to only return the properties you need
 `CanPage` | This attribute indicates whether you can use the paging API's to request a next page or to request all remaining pages
-`GetNextPageAsync()` | Get's the next page, this method assumes you've already loaded a first page using either the `GetPagedAsync()` method or via a linq query that included the `Take()` method
+`GetNextPageAsync()` | Gets the next page, this method assumes you've already loaded a first page using either the `GetPagedAsync()` method or via a LINQ query that included the `Take()` method
 `GetAllPagesAsync()` | Loads all the pages in a collection until there's no new data returned anymore.
-This method assumes you've already loaded a first page using either the `GetPagedAsync()` method or via a linq query that included the `Take()` method
+This method assumes you've already loaded a first page using either the `GetPagedAsync()` method or via a LINQ query that included the `Take()` method

 > [!Note]
 > For all these methods there's also a synchronous equivalent (just drop `Async` from the method name).